DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/intro/faq.md

 ## Page API Errors

-If there is an API error with a page request, such as a 500 error or a cluster resource not found, the first step is to check the logs of the virtual machine-related services in the Global cluster for any keywords related to kpanda.
+If there is an API error with a page request, such as a 500 error or a cluster resource not found, the first step is to check the logs of the virtual machine-related services in the [Global Service Cluster](../../kpanda/user-guide/clusters/cluster-role.md#global-service-cluster) for any keywords related to kpanda.
 If there are any, it is necessary to confirm whether the kpanda-related services are running properly.